-We are not yet a clinical stage company and our success is dependent upon our ability to initiate and successfully complete clinical trials and obtain regulatory approval for and commercialization of our product candidates.
+Our success is dependent upon our ability to initiate and successfully complete clinical trials and obtain regulatory approval for and commercialization of our product candidates.
 We have not demonstrated an ability to perform the functions necessary for the approval or successful commercialization of any product candidate.
 The successful commercialization of any product candidate may require us to perform a variety of functions, including: